 That brings us to what was satirically referred to, in private, as the People’s Coq au Vin.
 It was the simplest of dishes, containing only four elements: a chicken, some oil, soy sauce and red wine.
 Peasant food at its most basic.

-We added the onion, garlic, ginger and sesame oil.
+I added the onion, garlic, ginger and sesame oil.
 And more.
 Much more.

-Yeah, we would have been shot.
+Yeah, I would have been shot.

 The People’s Coq au Vin

 2 1/2 lbs boneless chicken thighs, cut into bite size pieces

 3 cloves garlic, finely chopped

 2 tablespoons Chile Garlic Sauce, or to taste